 The architect envisioned a style she calls “classicism with maritime references” for the new, 3,500-square-foot abode.
 Hardy cement board-and-batten-style siding, a metal roof and a cedar shingle-clad stair tower reminiscent of a lighthouse conjure a nautical feel, while a traditional roofline, ornamental columns and white siding and trim convey a classic aesthetic.
 A two-car garage connects to the house via a breezeway.

 Inside, 11-foot ceilings make the interiors feel large and airy.
-A wall of black modular shelving by Saah Furniture bisects the open main floor, extending the length of the house and separating the open kitchen, dining and living areas from the entry hall, stairwell and Hansen’s small home office.
+A wall of black modular shelving by Saah Furniture bisects the open main floor, extending the length of the house and separating the open kitchen, dining and living areas from the entry hall, stairwell, and Hansen’s small home office.
 The move creates both small and large spaces.
 “It’s like a symphony,” the architect says.
 “Some parts are loud and some are quiet.
 It amplifies your experience.”

 The shelves house an enormous collection of books belonging to Hansen’s husband, a retired philosophy professor.
 Large niches in the shelf system display canvases by a favorite artist, Jeremy Mann, in the living/dining area as well as on the other side of the wall near the front door, where a section is also equipped with hooks that keep jackets and bags at the ready for quick jaunts outdoors.

 A wall of windows curves to frame water views on two sides of the living area; the kitchen anchors the other end of the room.
 “I tried to make it less kitchen-like since it’s all one big space,” Hansen notes.
-“There are no upper cabinets and storage is all along the [shelf] wall.”
+“There is no upper cabinets and storage is all along the [shelf] wall.”
 Extending into the kitchen area, the bookshelves frame a black Jenn-Air refrigerator, chosen to blend with the black-painted shelving and adjacent cabinetry.
 Peripheral counters and a backsplash of richly veined quartzite top white cabinets.
 In another nod to classicism, Hansen positioned ornate marble corbels found at In Home Stone at the base of the island, which is topped with black granite.

 A wide opening to the hallway frames the staircase.
 Designed by Hansen, “the stair rail is an abstraction of the wetland reeds,” she explains.
 Made of gracefully bent, welded steel, it extends up all three flights of stairs, curving gently at each landing.
 Complementary orb-shaped metal chandeliers by Hubbardton Forge blend into the design; Hansen purchased four and hung them so one graces each floor beside the open stairwell.